 LAW ENFORCEMENT OFFICER RECIPROCITY CERTIFICATION

-If you are a law enforcement officer and interested in working in Nebraska, the following information is of interest to you.
+If you are a law enforcement officer and interested in working in Nebraska, the following information may be of interest to you.

-Nebraska provides a system of reciprocity certification for officers from other states and federal agencies.
+Nebraska provides a system of reciprocity certification for officers from other states and federal agencies including members of the United States Armed forces trained and stationed as police officers.
 Employment by a law enforcement agency in Nebraska is not required to complete the reciprocity program.
 You may make application to complete the program and then seek employment with an agency.

 Reciprocity is based upon specific conditions that must be met by applicants.
 You must have:

-- Graduated from a basic certification academy and received a diploma.
+- Graduated from a basic certification academy and received a diploma or law enforcement certification.

 - Training and or education and experience that is considered equivalent to Nebraska’s basic certification training course.

-- Been appointed as a law enforcement officer and received a certification or license. (exceptions are made for federal officers not receiving certification)
+- Been appointed as a law enforcement officer and received a certification or license. (exceptions are made for federal officers or members of the armed forces not receiving certification)

 - Been employed for a minimum of 180 days as a full or part time officer by your current or previous agency.
 (Reserve and or auxiliary status are not accepted)